mliew21396/remote-work-u2/week-5/gps2-2/README.md

 ## Summary
 Your future career will require you to deal with a lot of "legacy code," i.e. code that works as intended, but is difficult to modify.
 Sometimes you will be given the option to start over or modify the original code.
 Other times you will be forced to work with legacy code due to time or budget constraints.
 In this challenge, you will need to refactor the existing code, while making it work the same way.
 The driver test code should still print "true" without being modified (apart from one test - figure out why!).

+This challenge was created while working at a Bakery.
+The code itself works in a strange way -- to maximize efficiency of the number of baked goods needed.
+That said, this challenge will help you solidify your Ruby fundamentals.

 Releases